canonical/charm-duplicity/src/README.md

 As the name suggests, it utilizes the Duplicity tool and acts as an easy-to-use-and-configure interface for operators to set up backups.

-After relating the [Duplicity](http://duplicity.nongnu.org/) to another charm, you can backup a directory to either the local unit, a remote host, or even an AWS S3 bucket.
+After relating the [Duplicity](http://duplicity.nongnu.org/) charm to another charm, you can backup a directory to either the local unit, a remote host, or even an AWS S3 bucket.
 All it takes is a bit of configuration and remote destination preparation.